March 18, 2016

 Second Suns is the unforgettable true story of two very different doctors with a common mission: to rid the world of preventable blindness.
 Dr. Geoffrey Tabin was the high-achieving “bad boy” of his class at Harvard Medical School.
 Dr. Sanduk Ruit grew up in a remote village in the Himalayas, where cataract blindness—easily curable in modern hospitals—amounts to an epidemic.
-Together, they pioneered a new surgical method, by which they have restored sight to over 100,000 people—all for about $20 per operation.
+Together, they pioneered a new surgical method, by which they have helped restore sight to over 4 million people—all for about $20 per operation.

 Lukas Volger was interviewed on The Walkin Kitchen.
 The “culinar-e-magazine” was started this year by Nate Adler and Sanaë Lemoine.